 Azamara Club Cruises - Memories of World War II - Final Day

 The cruise has been outstanding.
-Firstly the ship with its dark blue hull and white superstructure has it standing out from the rest.
-The crew keep it in magnificent condition, no worn furniture, carpets or drapes.
+Firstly, the ship with its dark blue hull and white superstructure has it standing out from the rest.
+The crew keep it in magnificent condition, no worn furniture, carpets or curtains.
 No blown window panels and certainly no rust.
 The lacquered rails around the ship shine in the sunshine.
-The venues, ‘The Drawing Room’ with its piano, book shelves, settees and chairs and Discoveries Lounge with a white marble fireplace, the place to enjoy a pre or post dinner drink.
+The venues, ‘The Drawing Room’ with its piano, bookshelves, settees and chairs and Discoveries Lounge with a white marble fireplace, the place to enjoy a pre- or post-dinner drink.
 Mosaic Café, a great meeting place to share that special coffee over a chat with new made friends.
-On the subject of drink, an all inclusive system is used with only a few premium spirits or beers being chargeable.
+On the subject of drink, an all-inclusive system is used, with only a few premium spirits or beers being chargeable.
 This has the advantage that you do not have waiters trying to sell drinks all the time and no large bar bill at the end of the cruise.
-The measures given are as big as the smiles on the faces of the crew and that is big.
+The measures given are as big as the smiles on the faces of the crew, and that is big.
 The senior officers are always walking about the ship and are very approachable.
 My invite to the captain’s table was memorable.
-Thank you Captain Johannes.
+Thank you, Captain Johannes.

 The staff has that can do attitude.
 My cabin was kept immaculate, the wine waiters were always hovering to fill your glass, guest relations always having an answer to any question you might have.